UPSC Exams

 UPSC Syllabus 2025 FAQs

-What are compulsory subjects for the UPSC Mains exam?
+What subjects are included in the UPSC Mains syllabus?

 Is there negative marking in UPSC Prelims?

-How many subjects are there in UPSC Prelims?
+How many attempts are allowed in UPSC CSE?